Rhian O'Sullivan

+Rhian O'Sullivan (née Edwards; 20 January 1981) is a Welsh professional darts player who competes in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
+She won her first WDF ranking major title at the 2025 Dutch Open.
+She has finished as the runner-up at the BDO Women's World Championship in 2010 and 2011 and at the 2024 WDF World Masters.

 Darts career

 O'Sullivan was a quarter finalist in the 2009 Women's World Masters.
 She qualified for her first BDO Women's World Championship in 2010.
 She defeated fellow Welshwoman Julie Gore 2–0 in the quarter-finals, and Karen Lawman 2–0 in the semi-finals.
-In the final, she was beaten 2–0 by Trina Gulliver.
+In the final, she was beaten 0–2 by Trina Gulliver.

 In 2011, she again reached the World Championship final after victories over Gore in the quarter-finals and Deta Hedman in the semi-finals.
-She was beaten 2–0 by Gulliver for the second final in a row.
+She was beaten 0–2 by Gulliver for the second final in a row.

 In 2012, O'Sullivan was defeated in the first round by top seed and eventual runner-up Hedman.
 She hit the highest checkout (155) recorded in the history of the women's world finals.
-The record wasbeaten in 2014.
+The record was beaten in 2014.

+In 2023 O'Sullivan qualified for the Women's World Matchplay for the first time.
+She lost in the quarter-finals 3–4 to Robyn Byrne.

 Personal life

 O'Sullivan is not a full-time professional darts player, and works as a childcare nursery nurse.